ashu-kudesiya/Gesture-Controlled-Robotic-Car/README.md

 - Integrate with a smartphone app for remote control.

 ## Contact
-For any questions or collaborations, feel free to contact us at [Your Email Address].
+For any questions or collaborations, feel free to contact us at [My Email](ashu.kudesiya@gmail.com).

-## Acknowledgements
-- We would like to thank [Name of Library/Tool] for their contribution to this project.
-- Special thanks to [Mentor/Advisor Name] for their guidance and support.

-## License
-This project is licensed under the [License Name].
-See the [LICENSE.md](link to license file) file for details.